CypheroxTechnologiesPvtLtd/Starbucks-Dashboard-Redesign-Challenge-React-App/README.md

-Starbucks Dashboard Redesign Challenge - ReactJS ( Design From UpLabs )
+Starbucks Dashboard Redesign Challenge - ReactJS

 Create beautiful [React](https://reactjs.org/) apps in a flash.
 "Starbucks Dashboard" is a simple and customizable component dashboard that allows you to create a faster, more beautiful, and more accessible React e-commerce app.
 Start with [Starbucks Dashboard](https://github.com/CypheroxTechnologiesPvtLtd/Starbucks-Design-Redesign-Challenge-React-App) or your own dashboard design.